JamesTheGiblet/the_giblet/roadmap.md

         * Implemented selectbox for persona and slider for creativity level in the dashboard's Profile tab.
     * [x] **Task 18.3.2: Integrate IdeaSynthesizer Creativity into Prompting**
         * Modified `IdeaSynthesizer` to use the `idea_synth_creativity` profile setting.
+* [ ] **Task 18.4: Reflect and Evaluate Phase Outcomes**
+    * Determine if the "vibe-centric" UI changes improve user experience and focus.

 ---
 ## Phase 19: 🔑 The Universal LLM Connector